n4bb12/celeste-search/CONTRIBUTING.md

 ![Architecture](docs/architecture.svg)

-The app is deployed with pre-combiled static JSON data and icon sprites that is pulled from multiple sources.
-This makes the search resilient against potentially failing upstream sources.
+The app is deployed with pre-combiled static JSON files and icon sprites that are created from multiple sources.
+This makes the search resilient against potential upstream failures and API changes.

 ## Angular CLI